Performance of the stochastic MV-PURE estimator in highly noisy settings: Introduction

-Thus, it would seem natural to extend the distortionless approach of the stochastic BLUE estimator to the reduced-rank case in order to achieve greater robustness to ill-conditioning, high noise levels, and imperfections in model knowledge.
-This has been achieved by introduction of the \emph{minimum-variance pseudo-unbiased reduced-rank estimation} (MV-PURE) framework firstly proposed and solved in deterministic case in \cite{Yamada2006}, and solved in the generalized formulation in deterministic case in \cite{Piotrowski2008}, and extended to stochastic case in \cite{Piotrowski2009}.
-In this framework, the solution to an inverse problem of linear estimation of deterministic or random vector of parameters in linear regression model is derived as a rank-constrained solution of a hierarchical optimization problem, where, for a given rank constraint, the aim is to suppress bias (by simultaneous minimization of all unitarily invariant norms of an operator applied to the unknown parameter vector), and then to find among such estimators the one with minimum variance in deterministic case, and the one with minimum MSE in stochastic case.
+Another provably robust technique is the reduced-rank approach \cite{Brillinger1975,Scharf1991,Stoica1996,Scharf1998,deLamare2012,Huang2012}, very useful in ill-conditioned and highly noisy settings.
+Thus, it would seem natural to extend the distortionless approach of the stochastic BLUE estimator to the reduced-rank case in order to achieve further robustness against high noise levels, imperfections in model knowledge, and ill-conditioned systems.
+This has been achieved by the introduction of the \emph{minimum-variance pseudo-unbiased reduced-rank estimator} (MV-PURE estimator) proposed for the deterministic case in \cite{Yamada2006, Piotrowski2008}, and extended to the stochastic case in~\cite{Piotrowski2009}.
+Focusing on the stochastic case, the stochastic MV-PURE estimator is derived as a solution of the following hierarchical nonconvex constrained optimization problem.
+In the first stage optimization, under a rank constraint, we minimize simultaneously all unitarily invariant norms of $\W\H-\I$ with the objective of suppressing the distortion caused by the (reduced-rank) estimator.
+Then, in the second stage optimization, among all solutions of the first stage optimization, we find the one achieving minimum~MSE.